drewcummins/Banana-Lambda/README.md

 Banana Lambda is a prototype for a small language and a naive implementation of an interpreter.
 As it is now, it's possible to manipulate some expressions and define methods.
 Some control structures exist but are being added.
+Here's an example of some interaction with the interpreter:

     5 * (3 + 2)^2
     > 125